stalj/prg-basics/03-ControlStructures/ControlStructures.md

         # code block to execute
     ```

-    Look at the following example, which takes every character from a string and displays it on the screen.
+    Look at the following example, which takes every character from a string and prints it on the screen.
 Then run the program.

     ```python
     city = 'Krakow'